learn-co-curriculum/dsc-postgrad-project-presentation-content-lab/README.md

 - [ ] evaluation & future improvement ideas (easily more than one slide)
 - [ ] contact info.
 (1 slide)

+## Save your updated content when complete.
+You will focus on slide design in the next section.